Eduac/API-Documentation/README.md

 # API-Documentation
-Here a list of All tools, Repositories, useful links to help with your API documentation Please help by forking this repo. and add anything you use or find useful and send a pull request
+Here is a list of tools, Repositories, useful links to help with your API documentation.
+It will also include any reference, standard and published journal article or paper.

+Please help by forking this repository and add anything you use or find useful and send a pull request.

 ## List of Generation tools
 [Yard **Ruby** Documentation Tool](http://yardoc.org/).